OSGeo/gdal/doc/source/development/rfc/rfc90_read_compressed_data.rst

      *
      * In the general case this method will return CE_Failure.
      *
-     * @param pszFormat Requested compression format (e.g. "image/jpeg",
+     * @param pszFormat Requested compression format (e.g. "JPEG",
-     * "image/webp", "image/jxl").
+     * "WEBP", "JXL").
 This is the MIME type of one of the values
      * returned by GetCompressionFormats().
 The format string is designed to
      * potentially include at a later point key=value optional parameters separated
      * by a semi-colon character.
 At time of writing, none are implemented.